Thanks to these quick and easy sheet pan shrimp recipes, eating healthily has never been easier.

 But before adding the shrimp, toss them in half of the garlic butter sauce.
 It’s buttery, lemony, and full of garlicky goodness.

 After all, there’s nothing like the flavors of the Med to make your meal fantastic.
-Each bite is fresh, flavorful, and utterly mouthwatering.

 This dish features a medley of veggies coated in Greek-inspired seasonings, including artichoke hearts, grape tomatoes, kalamata olives, and red onions.